data-psl/data-psl.github.io/index.md

 [Look at this short description](./assets/data4sciences-ccp.pdf)

-# News for 2022-2023
+# News for 2023-2024

-- For the third year, the Data Program will organize two [Preparatory Weeks](./preparatory-week), from the 5th to 10th of September.
-Check out the web page for registration and more details.
+- For the fourth year, the Data Program will organize two [Preparatory Weeks](./preparatory-week): one remote (end of August) on basics, and an introduction.

-- The program proposes at least 6 [intensive weeks](./intensive-week), some in november 2022 (from the 21st to the 25th) and the others in March (from the 6th to the 10th).
+- Many [intensive weeks](./intensive-week) will be organized (list under construction) some in november 2023 (27th of november to the 1st of december 2023) and the others in March 2024 (from the 4th to the 8th of March 2024).
+All the information will be available [on the dedicated web site of PSL](https://psl-week.psl.eu/).
-  Check out the webpage for updates on the schedules, programs and registrations.